lalrow/The-AI-Engineer-Challenge/DOCUMENTATION_CONSOLIDATED.md

----

 ## SECTION 2: Files Updated or Created Before October 11, 2025

-This section contains 6 documentation files modified before Oct 11, 2025, including foundational project overview, smart routing configuration explanations, Git setup guides, and initial Next.js documentation.
-These files represent the early architecture decisions, deployment strategies, and developer onboarding materials for the AI Engineer Challenge project.
+This section contains 6 documentation files modified before Oct 11, 2025, covering project overview, routing, Next.js boilerplate, Git setup, and FAQs.

----
+They reflect initial architecture and onboarding materials before the Phase 2 evaluation work.
+Use for background context on deployment, smart routing, and project structure.
+Some details may be superseded by Section 1 documents.

-### .cursor/commands/refactor.md
+.cursor/commands/refactor.md

----

-### PROJECT_OVERVIEW.md
+PROJECT_OVERVIEW.md
 # 🎯 High-Level Project Overview

 ## What This Is